AlgyJr/ios_guides/Scroll-View-Guide.md

 ### Step 3.
 Add content subviews
-The scrollable content area of the scroll view is defined by its subviews.
+What is shown in the scrollable content area of a scroll view is determined by its subviews.
 The frame of each subview is relative to the top left of the content area.
 A scroll view can contain more than one subview.
-In this example we add a series differently colored subviews of the same width as the scroll view, offsetting the top of their frame so they do not overlap each other.
+In this example we add a series differently-colored subviews.
+Each subview has the same width as the scroll view, but we offset the top of their frames so they do not overlap each other.

 ```swift
 class ViewController: UIViewController {